onsi/ginkgo/docs/index.md

 }, NodeTimeout(1 * time.Minutes))
 ```

 `Report` contains all available information about the suite.
 For `ReportAfterSuite` this will include individual `SpecReport` entries for each spec that ran in the suite, and the overall status of the suite (whether it passed or failed).
-Since `ReportBeforeSuite` runs before the suite starts - it does not contain any spec reports, however the count of the number of specs that _will_ be run can be extracted from `report.PreRunStats.SpecsThatWillBeRun`.
+Since `ReportBeforeSuite` runs before the suite starts - it does not contain any spec reports, however the count of the number of specs that _will_ be run can be extracted from `report.PreRunStats.SpecsThatWillRun`.

 The closure passed to `ReportBeforeSuite` is called exactly once at the beginning of the suite before any `BeforeSuite` nodes or specs run have run.
 The closure passed to `ReportAfterSuite` is called exactly once at the end of the suite after any `AfterSuite` nodes have run.